-Chilean Firm Wins Global Aquaculture Innovation & Leadership Award
+Chilean Sea Lice Solution Wins Global Aquaculture Innovation Award

 Rodrigo Prado, a civil engineer and director of USONIC Ltda. in Puerto Montt, Chile, is the winner of the Global Aquaculture Alliance’s Preferred Freezer Services Global Aquaculture Innovation & Leadership Award.
 The winner was announced on Day 2 of GAA’s GOAL 2014 conference in Ho Chi Minh City, Vietnam, on Oct.
 9.